The Reputation – State of the Nation · 2026

 The headline findings

 Four numbers that should reset how the industry — and consumers — talk about reputation.
+Listings figures are totals across a two-year window (May 2024 – May 2026) chosen to smooth annual variability.

 The Headline Finding